StaMo: Unsupervised Learning of Generalizable Robot Motion from Compact State Representation: Abstract

 \section{Abstract}

-A fundamental challenge in embodied intelligence is developing expressive and compact state representations for efficient world modeling and decision making.
-However, existing methods often fail to achieve this balance of compactness and expressivity, yielding representations that are either overly redundant or lacking in task-critical information.
+A fundamental challenge in embodied intelligence is learning state representations that are both compact and expressive for world modeling and decision making, yet existing methods often remain either redundant or miss task-critical information.
 We propose an unsupervised approach that learns a highly compressed two-token state representation using a lightweight encoder and a pre-trained Diffusion Transformer (DiT) decoder, capitalizing on its strong generative prior.
-Our representation is efficient, interpretable, and integrates seamlessly into existing VLA-based models, improving performance by \textbf{14.3\%} on LIBERO and \textbf{30\%} in real-world task success rate with minimal inference overhead.
+Our representation is efficient, interpretable, and integrates seamlessly into existing VLA-based models, improving performance by \textbf{11.6\%} on LIBERO and \textbf{31\%} in real-world task success rate with minimal inference overhead.
 More importantly, we find that the difference between these tokens, obtained via latent interpolation, naturally represents the motion, which can be further decoded into executable robot actions.
 This emergent capability reveals that our representation captures dynamics without explicit motion supervision.
-We name our method \textit{\NickName} for its ability to learn generalizable robotic \textit{Motion} from compact \textit{State representation}, which is encoded from static images, \textit{challenging the prevalent dependence to learning robotic motions with complex temporal modeling and video data.} Our learned representations also enhance policy co-training, outperforming prior methods by \textbf{10.4\%} with improved interpretability.
+We name our method \textit{\NickName} for its ability to learn generalizable robotic \textit{Motion} from compact \textit{State representation}, which is encoded from static images, \textit{challenging the prevalent dependence on learning robotic motions with complex temporal modeling and video data.} Our learned representations also enhance policy co-training, outperforming prior methods by \textbf{10.4\%} with improved interpretability.
 Moreover, our approach scales effectively across diverse data sources, including real-world robot data, simulation, and human egocentric video.
-Code available at \href{https://aim-uofa.github.io/StaMo}{aim-uofa.github.io/StaMo} .
+Project page at \href{https://aim-uofa.github.io/StaMo/}{https://aim-uofa.github.io/StaMo/}.